 Add pea shoots, sliced scallions or minced chives and serve.

 Don't let the simplicity of this soup fool you!

-Each ingredient is detoxifying and loaded with
+Each ingredient is detoxifying and loaded with essential minerals and vitamins.

 Fiber-rich, it gently stimulates our intestinal tract while allowing for easy absorption of the nutrients.

 A great meal as breakfast, lunch or dinner!

 Water sauteing the vegetables in this dish will save you tons of fat calories.

 You can always drizzle a bit of olive or toasted sesame oil on at the end for flavor.

 Customize the dish each time you prepare it by using different vegetables.

 1 medium red or yellow onion, diced